TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 </details>

-The Delete A Comment Page is only accessable to a Logged In User who is the User/Author of that Comment.
+The Delete A Comment Page is only accessible to a Logged In User who is the User/Author of that Comment.
 A Delete Comment page provides the User/Author with a Message in Red asking if they are sure they wish to Delete the Comment.
-Two link buttons are supplied for the User/Author Choice to either Delete the Comment or Cancel to leave the current Delete Page which will return / Redirect the User/Author tot he Browsse Page.
+Two link buttons are supplied for the User/Author Choice to either Delete the Comment or Cancel to leave the current Delete Page which will return / Redirect the User/Author to the Browse Page.

 [Back to top ⇧](#contents)